Product Functional Architecture

 FC Storage:

-After the storage volume LUN mapping is successful, the Storage Devices present in the system can be added to the platform by scanning by the Platform Administrator in the Management Console External Storage - FC SAN.
+After the storage volume LUN mapping is successful, the Storage Devices present in the system can be added to the platform by scanning by the Platform Administrator in the Management Console External Storage - FC SAN. - The platform administrator assigns LUN devices to the tenant

-The LUN storage volume device that successfully scans is assigned to the tenant by the Platform Administrator, and a storage volume can only be assigned to one tenant at a time, after allocation, the tenant can query the allocated storage volume device in the external storage device, and create virtual machines or mount virtual machines.
+The LUN storage volume device that successfully scans is assigned to the tenant by the Platform Administrator, and a storage volume can only be assigned to one tenant at a time, after allocation, the tenant can query the allocated storage volume device in the external storage device, and create virtual machines or mount virtual machines. - Platform tenants use LUN storage volume devices

 Platform tenants can directly query the allocated storage volumes through the console external storage, and specify the system disk type as external storage when creating a virtual machine, or they can directly attach LUN storage volumes to existing virtual machines and use them as data disks of virtual machines.